 Get your passports ready because we have all the tips and tricks to flying for cheap right out of Vilnius for your ILP vacations (and a few places you should get excited to see) —

 When I'm planning a trip from Lithuania, I check out all of these resources below to see where I can find the best deals.
 Of course deals are constantly changing, so if you're focused on keeping your trip affordable, these sites can be a lifesaver.

 Ryan Air: This is a budget airline that has a home in Vilnius, meaning it flies to lots and lots of places.
 And budget means cheap (but I don’t think I need to tell you that).
 They have really inexpensive flights, especially if you fly one way out of one city and then back home from another city.

-Skyscanner: This is pretty hit or miss — you can’t really check accurately months in advance but it does have a cool feature where you can select “anywhere” as your destination and they’ll give you the best deals.
+Skyscanner: This isn't actually an airline, but it's a flight searching tool to help you find the best deals.
+It is pretty hit or miss — you can’t really check accurately months in advance but it does have a cool feature where you can select “anywhere” as your destination and they’ll give you the best deals.
 Maybe your group will pick a vacation spot depending on what country has the cheapest flights.

-Cheapoair: The name sort of says it all, right?
+Cheapoair: Similar to Skyscanner.
+The name sort of says it all, right?
 Not all the flights they post are a steal of a deal, but you can find some killer flights if you poke around (and depending on where you fly).